Mindfulness related mind training is slowly gaining acceptance in handling people with PTSD (Post traumatic stress disorder).

-Regular practice of mindfulness meditation can help overcome the trauma and equip you to handle ptsd in a better way.
+Regular practice of mindfulness can help overcome the trauma and equip you to handle ptsd in a better way.

-Regular Meditation helps people with PTSD…
+Regular mindfulness helps people with PTSD…

 Tom Minor, a neuro scientist at the University of California, found out that meditation increases levels of insulin-like growth factor 1, a hormone that repairs cellular damage caused by stress.
 Meanwhile, it decreases levels of stress related chemicals cortisol and neuropeptide Y, which can damage tissues.